Assistant Professor of Human Services (Management and Leadership)

 - Experience teaching online (hybrid/blended or 100%).

-- Experience with Civic Learning and Teaching from service-learning, alternative spring break, to community-based research.
+- Experience with Civic Learning and Teaching from service-learning, engaged scholarship, to community-based research.

 Physical requirements necessary to perform essential job functions

 Work requires some muscular exertion and physical strain such as standing for long periods of time, recurring bending, or recurring lifting of items weighing up to 25 pounds.

 As required to meet the academic schedule.
 Start date for the position will be August 1, 2019.